All the world is full of suffering. It is also full of overcoming.

-And remember, it’s not that those who are strong never get weak in the knees, or that they never hold their breath before they embark… It’s that while their knees are shaking, they force themselves to breathe and take the first step.
+And remember, it’s not that those who are strong never get weak in the knees, or that they never hold their breath before they embark, it’s that while their knees are shaking they force themselves to breathe and take the next tiniest step forward.

 2. Good things rarely come quick and easy.

 Life is not easy, but it’s worth it.
 If you expect it to be, you will perpetually disappoint yourself.
 Achieving anything worthwhile in life takes time and effort.
 You must align your efforts with your goals and then start every day ready to run farther than you did yesterday and fight harder than you ever have before.

 Persistence is the single most common characteristic of high achievers.
 They simply refuse to give up.
 The longer you hang in there, the greater the chance that something will happen in your favor.
 Success is the good fortune that comes from aspiration, desperation, perspiration and inspiration.
 No matter how hard it seems, the more you persist, the more likely your success.
 (Read The Last Lecture.)

 3. You will always have less control than you desire.